How To Solve Customer Engagement Challenges

-It’s common to hear people espousing the importance of customer engagement, but is engagement really that crucial to a business’ success?
+It’s common to hear people espousing the importance of customer engagement, but is engagement really that crucial to a business’s success?
 And how does one go about solving potential (or current) customer engagement challenges?

 The downside comes when brands learn that engagement isn’t an automatic occurrence.
 Brand awareness and one-time interactions don’t necessarily indicate a future of sustained engagement.

-While there’s no silver bullet for hacking engagement — in the end customers will independently define which facets of your brand resonate with them — you can strategically encourage awareness and make it as easy as possible for someone to engage.
+While there’s no silver bullet for hacking engagement — in the end, customers will independently define which facets of your brand resonate with them — you can strategically encourage awareness and make it as easy as possible for someone to engage.

-The answer isn’t anything new or mind blowing.
+The answer isn’t anything new or mind-blowing.
 In truth, people want what they’ve always wanted — to be recognized as unique individuals, to get quick and accurate answers to their questions, to receive relevant product and service suggestions and for businesses to show gratitude for their patronage.